v-adhithyan/365DaysOfCode/README.md

 ## day 13 (Jan 13, 2019)
   Changed db model to not store tweets.
 Now only search term and corresponding count will be stored in db.

+## day 14 (Jan 14, 2019)
+  Fixed a bug in my india elections project from sentry.